There are geese flying over my house right now and they sound like a pack of hounds.

 BTW I have a telephone interview on Thursday for a very interesting job opportunity.

-There were others too, but none quite so fitting, and none as good as my all time fave I’m With Stupid which shows declining immaturity, I know, and is probably the reason I’m not getting any call backs.
+There were others too, but none quite so fitting, and none as good as my all time fave I’m With Stupid which shows declining maturity, I know, and is probably the reason I’m not getting any call backs.

 I’ve applied for some really good jobs lately and I’m hopeful.
 But why do they open with words like “required immediately” and “urgently needed” and “current opening”, and close with apply by dates that are so far in the future I can’t imagine what kind of shape I’ll be in by then.